 - You should apply caution when using Apps/Services using closed-source or proprietary encryption methods.
-All the good crypto standards are public and peer-reviewed and there should be no issue disclosing the one you use. - You should be wary of Apps/Services using a "modified" or proprietary cryptographic method267.
+All the good crypto standards are public and peer-reviewed and there should be no issue disclosing the one you use. - You should be wary of Apps/Services using a "modified" or proprietary cryptographic method263. - By default, you should not trust any "Roll your own crypto" until it was audited, peer-reviewed, vetted, and accepted by the cryptography community 264, 265. - There is no such thing as "military-grade crypto" 266'267'268.